 Best things to do in Melbourne in March

 Spend your Wednesday nights surrounded by food at the Queen Victoria Market's fantastic Summer Night Market.
 Expect rows and rows of street food stalls and festival bars as well as art, fashion, homewares and general knick-knack merchandise traders – there are 130 stalls to explore in total.
 Food stalls will be cooking up delicious snacks all night long, with plenty of wine, beer and cocktails also on the menu.
 New traders for this season include Portuguese tarts from Casa Nata, chilled chocolate drinks and desserts from Mork Chocolate, African barbecue from Tasty Suya, traditional Filipino cuisine from Kuya's Simply Pinoy and Israeli falafel pita pockets from Falafel Arayes.
-The highlight of the 2019/2020 summer season will be the Palm Springs Bar, a pop-up watering hole filled with giant pink flamingos, desert plants and fruity perfect-for-summer cocktails.
+The highlight of the 2019/2020 summer season will be the Gin Springs Bar, a pop-up watering hole inspired by Palm Springs and filled with giant pink flamingos, desert plants and fruity perfect-for-summer cocktails.
+It's here that you can grab a gin cocktail made with Melbourne Gin Company gin, as well an adult version of the classic spider (they're made with Coldstream Cider).
 The summery fun continues with a full-sized beach volleyball court popping up within the market.
 You can play a match with your friends (or complete strangers), watch professional players in action or take part in a volleyball tournament or workshop.
-To kick off the summer season on Wednesday, November 20 the Queen Victoria Night Market is teaming up with Melbourne Music Week.
-A stack of musicians are taking over the city stage on Queen Street – on the line-up is Zeitgeist Freedom Energy Exchange, Sunnyside, Memphis LK, Loure, Pjienné and Toni Yotzi.
-Right in the heart of the city, the markets make a great dinner
+The summer night market will farewell Melbourne on Wednesday, March 11 with a live (and free!) performance by Ella Hooper.
+Hooper made waves in the late 1990s as the frontwoman

 Have you ever wanted to be a part of your own Japanese game show?
 Well, wonder no more, because Tokosan holds pub trivia, Japanese-style, on the first Wednesday of every month, called Ninja Nite Battle.
 There are no ninjas, so you'll just have to use your imagination.
 Instead of flexing your brains, Ninja Nite Battles pits teams against each other in eating competitions, sumo wrestling, human curling (we don't know what this is, but we imagine it is ridiculous and awesome), takoyaki mouth catching (yes, that is catching a hot octopus fritter with your mouth) and many more – all performed while under the safe and calming influence of alcohol.
 Aside from being extremely fun and potentially embarrassing, you get to win prizes along the way, as well as go up for larger prizes like a $100 dinner for two, bar tabs and merchandise.
 It is free to participate, but you do have to register each month.